eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Route Groups**
+## **Dynamic Route Segments**

-How to prevent folder from being included in the route's URL path
+Dynamic Segments that are filled in at request time or pre-rendered at build time

 ---

-Welcome to **Branch 7.9** of the **React Lab**!
+Welcome to **Branch 7.10** of the **React Lab**!

-Here I have learned how to organize and manage routes efficiently using route groups for better code organization.
-Elevate my Next.js projects with streamlined routing and improved maintainability through route groups.
+Here I have learned the versatility of dynamic routes in Next.js.
+How to create dynamic routes that adapt to varying data and content in a Next.js applications.

 ---